-Health, Women's Health and Sport launched a report, Changing Lives through Physical Activity and Sport, sharing findings from a two-year project with sportscotland, Spirit of 2012 and The Robertson Trust.
-Partnership working was essential to this funding, allowing wellbeing specialists to bring strategic insight and expertise to working with sports delivery organisations.
-The Scottish Association of Mental Health (SAMH), for example, worked with Jog Scotland to widen participation by training jogging leaders from a more diverse range of backgrounds, part of wider partnership between SAMH and Scottish Athletics.
-Partnership working of course can happen without an event - but the Inquiry heard repeatedly that events were often the impetus to bring different organisations and sectors together.
+Health, Women's Health and Sport launched a The role of cultural events, as opposed to ongoing report, Changing Lives through Physical Activity and activities, is slightly harder to analyse.
+In November Sport, sharing findings from a two-year project with 2022, Spirit of 2012 and the Arts and Humanities sportscotland, Spirit of 2012 and The Robertson Research Council funded a rapid evidence review Trust.
+Partnership working was essential to this into this topic by What Works Centre for Wellbeing and the Institute of Cultural Capital.
+The report funding, allowing wellbeing specialists to bring strategic insight and expertise to working with sports identifies a number of mechanisms that help make delivery organisations.
+The Scottish Association of positive changes to wellbeing more or less likely.
+Mental Health (SAMH), for example, worked with log These include: Scotland to widen participation by training jogging Participatory arts practices; leaders from a more diverse range of backgrounds, part of wider partnership between SAMH and Interventions focused on young people with an Scottish Athletics.
+Partnership working of course can emphasis on place and heritage; happen without an event - but the Inquiry heard Hyperlocal activities delivered in community repeatedly that events were often the impetus to settings. bring different organisations and sectors together.